 This command will install the module within the site-packages folder which could be like this C:\Python27\lib\site-packages

 Installing Python Modules Using pip

-The utility pip offers the ability to easily install modules and packages directly from the PyPI repository.
+You can use pip utility to easily install modules and packages directly from the PyPI repository.

 Most developers prefer installing modules using this method.
 The best thing about pip is that it handles dependency checking.

 You can install python modules using pip like this:

 $ pip install numpy

 Also, you can upgrade your installed modules using pip like this:

 This command will update all the dependencies of the modules.

 After writing your awesome modules or installing them, now you need to reuse it anywhere in your code, or maybe send it to your friends so they can use it, or share it with others on the web.
 How to import modules in your code?